LolaSL/reddit-client/README.md

 Jest
 React Testing Library
 Command line and file navigation
-Wireframing

 ### Features

 This reddit client offers a modern layout that is accessible from mobile and desktop devices with modern browsers.
 The application is implemented as a single page app (SPA), being based on React.

 The user can choose from 25 predefined subreddits of varying categories.
-For each subreddit, the latest 26 posts are displayed.
+For each subreddit, the latest  posts are displayed.
 The displayed post content contains meta data like a title, the author, the publishing data, comments and upvotes aswell as the actual content in either textual form (displayed with a markdown renderer) or a picture, video or link.

 It is possible to filter the posts of a subreddit with the given search box.
 By clicking on the title of a post, the post can be displayed in a focused modal view.
 Clicking the up - or downvote button simulates submitting a vote for the respective post (Since the Reddit API is read-only, no votes are actually submitted).
 Clicking the comments icon opens a selection of user comments for the respective post.

-Dashboard includes an option to open a few links related to project and to login and logout from an application.
+Dashboard includes an option to open a few web links such as Github, Linkedin and Reddit and to login and logout from an application.

 ## Available Scripts